ethman/Slakh/README.md

 We ran a set of benchmark tests on Slakh2100, Flakh2100, and MusDB18 using different types of mixing.
 For full details see our WASPAA paper.

-Bass and drums separation performance in terms of SI-SDR [dB] averaged over the MUSDB18 test set for the unprocessed mixture, models trained on various datasets, and oracle methods.
+Bass and drums separation performance in terms of SI-SDR (dB)[8] averaged over the MUSDB18 test set for the unprocessed mixture, models trained on various datasets, and oracle methods.

 |                           | Training data [h] | Bass | Drums |
 |---------------------------|:-----------------:|:----:|:-----:|